zachross015/music-research/daily/04-28-2025-niche-and-why-we-play-drums.md

 Like I think there's a layer of curiosity, trying new things and seeing how it impacts your mind.
 Maybe that's all it has to be.
 But why else would they start playing?
 I honestly have no idea.

+---

+## Musicians who started later

+- Bill withers didn't start his recording career until 32.
+(Need to watch Still Bill).
+He actually kept working in the factory after the hit release of "Aint No Sunshine" since he considered music a fickle industry.
+Because he didn't leave the factory, the record company eventually presented him with a gold toilet seat.
+[Source](https://www.reddit.com/r/Guitar/comments/1ektxsw/are_there_any_successful_musicians_that_started/)
+- Leonard Cohen was in the Canadian Music Hall of Fame, Canadian Songwriters Hall of Fame, and Rock and Roll Hall of Fame and started when he was 32.
+- Butch Vig produced Nirvana's album "Nevermind" at 36 and didn't start his own band until 40 [Source](https://aristake.com/older-musicians/)
+- Dan Wilson wrote "Closing Time" at 37